The Midwest Newsroom: Ethics and Practices

 For online corrections, the Midwest Newsroom follows the correction policy laid out by its parent organization, KCUR.

-• If you’re correcting a simple error – such as a misspelled name or incorrect date – try to write the correction in a way that doesn’t repeat the mistake.
+- If we are correcting a simple error – such as a misspelled name or incorrect date – we try to write the correction in a way that doesn’t repeat the mistake.

-• Sometimes, it’s impossible to write a correction without repeating a mistake.
-For example, maybe you misattributed a quote.
-In that case, you’re going to have to specify who actually did the speaking as well as who didn’t.
-It’s OK to provide context, but it’s important that we take ownership of our mistakes so our community can trust we’ll correct ourselves when necessary.
+- Sometimes, it’s impossible to write a correction without repeating a mistake.
+For example, maybe we misattributed a quote.
+In that case, we specify who actually did the speaking as well as who didn’t.
+We provide context and take ownership of our mistakes so our community can trust we’ll correct ourselves when necessary.

-• On occasion, we’re going to make more serious mistakes than misspelling and misattribution.
-If you’ve made a serious factual error in your reporting or spotted one in a colleague’s story, make sure you take your concerns to an editor right away.
+- On occasion, we’re going to make more serious mistakes than misspelling and misattribution.
+If we've made a serious factual error in our reporting or spotted one in a colleague’s story, we take concerns to an editor right away.
 We’ll work as a team to find the right words to make sure our audience knows we take accuracy seriously.
 We may also decide to move the update text to the top of the story.

 For on-air corrections, The Midwest Newsroom follow’s NPR policy: